glic3rinu/passlib/docs/lib/passlib.hash.cisco_type7.rst

 Format & Algorithm
 ==================
-The Cisco Type 7 encoding consists of two decimal digits (encoding the salt), followed a series of hexdecimal characters, two for every byte in the encoded password.
+The Cisco Type 7 encoding consists of two decimal digits (encoding the salt), followed a series of hexadecimal characters, two for every byte in the encoded password.
 An example encoding (of ``"password"``) is ``044B0A151C36435C0D``.
 This has a salt/offset of 4 (``04`` in the example),